-- related to the intended audience, matching, selection of targeting criteria and subsequent display of the advertisement, as well as any reporting relating to the targeting campaign.60 - 57.
-In both examples the bank acts as the sole controller regarding the initial collection of the email address of Ms. Jones and Mr. Lopez respectively.
+- 63. In both examples the bank acts as the sole controller regarding the initial collection of the email addresses of Ms. Jones and Mr. Lopez respectively.
 The social media provider does not participate in any way to determine the means and purposes of this collection.
-The joint control begins with the transmission of the personal data and the collection of it by the social media provider and the following processing for the purpose of displaying targeted advertising (and until the deletion of the data). - 58.
-The reason why the bank acts as sole controller when collecting the e-mail address from Ms. Jones and Mr. Lopez respectively, is because the collection of data occurs prior to (and is not inextricably linked to) the targeting campaign.
+The joint control begins with the transmission of the personal data and the simultaneous collection of it by the social media provider.
+It continues throughout the display of the targeted advertisement ends (in most of the cases) when a subsequent reporting phase is completed.
+In some cases, joint controllership can be further extended, even until the deletion of the data phase insofar as the targeter still continues to participate in the determination of purposes and means. - 64.
+The reason why the bank acts as sole controller when collecting the e-mail addresses from Ms. Jones and Mr. Lopez respectively, is because the collection of data occurs prior to (and is not inextricably linked to) the targeting campaign.
 Therefore, in this case one must distinguish between the initial set of processing operations for which only the bank is a controller and a subsequent processing for which joint control exists.
 The responsibility of the bank does not extend to operations occurring after the targeting and reporting has been completed and in which the targeter has not participated in the purposes and means and for which the social media provider acts as the sole controller.